Victin1/Wordle/README.md

 # About the Program
-This repository contains, primarily, 2 program files:
+This repository contains, primarily, 2 program directories:

  - Wordle Concise <br> This lets you play the game assuming a dictionary of a few (at this point in time, 10) simple words that have been specificed within the code.
 More so, you may guess a combination of any 5 letters i.e. the guess need not be a word in the actual English dictionary. <br>This version is available for 'quickplay' and does not require the user to download an additional text file for the dictionary.